lbmonsalve/Xojo-BinaryMessage/README.md

 Run the compiler (bmsgc.exe in windows or use Parser class) with the file name as parameter to create the .rbbas (or .xojo_code) files, add BinaryMessage module with their classes, add the files created with the compiler into a project.
-Now you can use "WriteTo(...)" method serialize class it into memoryBlock/binaryStream object, then you can send or store the bytes of memoryBlock/binaryStream to anywhere, when you need the data, load into memoryBlock/binaryStream object, create the object with the class created with compiler, use "ReadFrom(...)" to load bytes into instance of the object.
+Now you can use "WriteTo(...)" method of serialize class into memoryBlock/binaryStream object, then you can send or store the bytes of memoryBlock/binaryStream to anywhere, when you need the data, load into memoryBlock/binaryStream object, create the object with the class created with compiler, use "ReadFrom(...)" to load bytes into instance of the object..

 If you have already the class(es) just add "BinaryMessageTag" and/or "BinaryMessageTextEncoding" attrib to properties.